dekoza/mtgpl/CMR.rst

 :mtgtip:`Reshape the Earth<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/a/d/ada14bc8-4549-4a73-8cbb-9a43698deb36.jpg?1608910860|https://scryfall.com/card/cmr/249/reshape-the-earth?utm_source=api>`
-   Search your library for up to ten land cards, put them onto the battlefield tapped, then shuffle your library.
+   Search your library for up to ten land cards, put them onto the battlefield tapped, then shuffle.

 :mtgtip:`Rootweaver Druid<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/9/8/987e0ffe-ea75-4985-b6a3-b874bef78719.jpg?1608910870|https://scryfall.com/card/cmr/250/rootweaver-druid?utm_source=api>`
    When Rootweaver Druid enters the battlefield, each opponent may search their library for up to three basic land cards.
 They each put one of those cards onto the battlefield tapped under your control and the rest onto the battlefield tapped under their control.
-Then each player who searched their library this way shuffles it.
+Then each player who searched their library this way shuffles.

 :mtgtip:`Scaled Behemoth<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/0/1/017ef6eb-7a2b-4730-bf21-a2289d4c07ad.jpg?1608910878|https://scryfall.com/card/cmr/251/scaled-behemoth?utm_source=api>`